 Video on fume extraction technology for critical laser processes

 Laser smoke as an example of hazardous substances

-In addition to bad quality of work due to permanent fume and odor emissions, machines may be affected or damaged because of pollution and chemical reactions of their products.
+In addition to bad quality of work due to permanent emissions, machines may be affected or damaged because of pollution and chemical reactions of their products.
 In particular, in the case of finest precision mechanical works, each kind of impact by particles must be avoided.

 Pollutants of any size always affect humans, machines and the environment.
 In addition to social and human aspects, a high sickness absence rate of employees has adverse economic effects on companies just like malfunctioning machines due to pollutions.
 Maintenance expenses, rework, and finally loss of reputation and falling customer demands are the predominant adverse effects.

-All these problems have one solution in common: air purification technology, which reliably protects equipment and employee health, and additionally, considers changing process parameters.
+There is one solutions for all these problems: air purification technology, which reliably protects equipment and employee health, and additionally, considers changing process parameters.

-By now, air purification technology covers a wide range of airborne contaminants.
-Nearly all processes to be found in manufacturing industries are supported.
-From interconnection and separation technologies, surface processing such as welding, sintering or marking, the utilization of fluxes or production processes such as additive manufacturing – all these processes generate harmful substances that might show extreme impact on human health.
+By now, fume extraction technology covers a wide range of airborne contaminants.
+Nearly all laser processes to be found in manufacturing industries are supported.
+From interconnection and separation technologies, surface processing such as welding, sintering, melting or marking, or production processes such as additive manufacturing – all these processes generate harmful substances that might show extreme impact on human health.

-Our LAS laser fume extraction series ensures clean working conditions.
+Our LAS system series ensures clean working conditions.
 We will gladly proof this statement.
 Just contact us.